 An awkward mistake with embarrassing consequences.
 When you send that sext text message to your boss instead of your boyfriend.
 You would certainly call this a serious fadicha.

 Citizen Cafe OOlpan is Tel Aviv’s best ulpan.
 It is designed for the new growing community of busy international professionals, helping them to adapt fast in their work and social environments, by offering a conversational focused Hebrew course that makes them feel local and connected.
-Get 120 NIS discount off their course and a free assessment session when you sign up for more info with Secret Tel Aviv.
 Read more.

 Celebrity Hebrew Classes